-Fraser Health patients' actual length of stay relative to expected length of stay is above our internal target; Fraser Canyon hospital is meeting the target for this indicator.
-Abbotsford Regional, Chilliwack General, Peace Arch and Royal Columbian are performing close to the target.
-We are experiencing longer lengths of stay for patients recovering from Covid and are again seeing the highest volume of Covid Hospitalizations in BC.
+Fraser Health patients' actual length of stay relative to expected length of stay is above our internal target; Chilliwack General hospital is meeting the target for this indicator.
+Royal Columbian is performing close to the target.
+We are experiencing longer lengths of stay as the acuity of the patients we are seeing has risen in the wake of Covid.

 Effective care and discharge planning helps Fraser Health provide quality care for our patients while supporting improvement for this indicator.
 Core components of care and discharge planning in our hospitals includes baseline patient screening on admission and interdisciplinary team care planning, daily structured rounds, and the use of bedside whiteboards to support two-way communication with patients and families.
-We are committed to increasing our performance in these areas and have ongoing quality improvement projects for the key elements of this performance indicator
+We are committed to increasing our performance in these areas and have ongoing quality improvement projects for the key elements of this performance indicator.